Milwaukie, Oregon: History

+The Clackamas people were the original inhabitants of the land upon which the city of Milwaukie now exists.
 Milwaukie was settled in 1847 and formally platted in 1849 as a rival to the upriver Oregon City by Lot Whitcomb, who named it for Milwaukee, Wisconsin.
 At the time, the Wisconsin city was also frequently spelled "Milwaukie" before the current spelling was adopted.
 Some accounts also state that the Oregon city used an alternate spelling to prevent confusion at the post office.

 Whitcomb arrived in Oregon in 1848 and settled on a donation land claim, where he built a sawmill and a gristmill.
 Milwaukie rivaled Portland and Oregon City for a time, but Portland eventually became the bigger city because it had a deeper port.
 The first post office at Milwaukie was established in 1850, with Whitcomb as the first postmaster.
 The community was incorporated by the Oregon Legislative Assembly on February 4, 1903, originally as the Town of Milwaukie.

 The Oregon and California Railroad named their station there Milwaukee in 1870 and corrected it to Milwaukie in 1892.
 As the city center grew further from the railroad and a branch line was built across the Willamette to Oswego, Milwaukie station was replaced and renamed Lambert for Joseph H. Lambert, a pioneer orchardist who developed the Lambert cherry.
 The name of the station was changed to East Milwaukee in 1913 and corrected to East Milwaukie in 1916.

 The Bing cherry, among other varieties, was developed in Milwaukie by Ah Bing, an orchard foreman employed by Seth Lewelling.
 A mural in the city commemorates Mr. Bing's accomplishment.